Skip to content

 1 / 1

-If you're not familiar with regex (regular expressions), here's a quick primer:
+If you're not familiar with pattern expressions, here's a quick primer:

 SymbolMeaningExample